 Our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our board of directors determined that each of our directors other than Mr. Sijbrandij are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of Nasdaq.
+As a result of this review, our board of directors determined that are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the .
 In making these determinations, our board of directors reviewed and discussed information provided by the directors and by us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our common stock by each non-employee director and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."